tcpipuk/act-runner/docs/self-build.md

       - run: node --version
 ```

-## Customisation Tips
+## Customisation tips

-### Adding System Packages

-Edit the appropriate Dockerfile and add packages to the `apt-get install` command.
+To add system packages, edit the appropriate Dockerfile and add packages to the `apt-get install`
+command.
 Remember to:

 - Keep packages alphabetically sorted for maintainability
 - Use `--no-install-recommends` to minimise image size
 - Clear apt lists with `rm -rf /var/lib/apt/lists/*`

-### Changing Tool Versions
+To change tool versions:

 - **Node.js**: Modify `NODE_VERSIONS` build argument
 - **Python**: Modify `PYTHON_VERSION` build argument
 - **Ubuntu**: Modify `UBUNTU_VERSION` build argument

-### Adding New Tools

 For tools that should be available in all images, add them to `Dockerfile.base`.
+For
-For language-specific tools, add them to the appropriate Dockerfile.
+language-specific tools, add them to the appropriate Dockerfile.

 ## Troubleshooting

-### Build Failures
+### Build failures

 1. **Missing base image**: Ensure you build images in order (base → node → python)
 2. **Network issues**: Check your internet connection and Docker's DNS settings
 3. **Space issues**: Ensure you have enough disk space for Docker images

-### Cache Issues
+### Cache issues

 If builds aren't using cache as expected: